denghv/Weather_RAG_Chatbot/README.md

 # Weather RAG Chatbot

-A comprehensive system for collecting, processing, and querying weather data from 63 provinces in Vietnam using WeatherAPI, Kafka, InfluxDB, Hadoop, and Spark.
+A comprehensive system for collecting, processing, and querying weather data from 63 provinces in Vietnam using WeatherAPI, Kafka, and InfluxDB.
 The system includes a natural language chatbot for querying weather information.

 ## Components

 ### Data Collection and Storage
-- **Zookeeper**: Coordination service for Kafka
+- **Kafka Cluster**: 3-broker Kafka cluster using KRaft mode (no Zookeeper required) for high-availability message streaming
-- **Kafka**: Message broker for streaming weather data
+- **InfluxDB**: Time series database for real-time weather data queries and storage
-- **InfluxDB**: Time series database for real-time weather data queries
+- **MinIO**: Object storage for aggregated weather data (daily max/min values)
-- **Hadoop (HDFS)**: Distributed file system for long-term storage and batch processing
+- **Spark Cluster**: Apache Spark for stream processing and windowed aggregations

 ### Data Processing
 - **Weather Producer**: Python service that fetches weather data every 10 minutes
-- **Weather Consumer**: Python service that reads data from Kafka and writes to InfluxDB
+- **Weather Consumer**: Python service that reads data from Kafka cluster and writes to InfluxDB
-- **Spark Streaming**: Apache Spark application that processes data from Kafka and stores it in Hadoop
+- **Weather Aggregator**: Spark Streaming service that performs windowed aggregation (daily max/min) and stores results in MinIO

 ### User Interface
 - **Weather RAG Chatbot**: Flask-based web application that uses OpenAI's GPT models to answer natural language questions about weather data